zzzprojects/docs/learndapper.com/pages/database-providers.md

 // Connect to the database
 using (var connection = new MySqlConnection(connectionString))
 {
-    // Create a query that retrieves all authors"
+    // Create a query that retrieves all authors
     var sql = "SELECT * FROM Authors";

     // Use the Query method to execute the query and return a list of objects